 OKINAWA departs Fusan.

 OKINAWA arrives at Maizuru.
 OKINAWA, CD-63 and CD-207 commence defensive anti-submarine sweeps in the Toyama Bay area.

 19 June 1945:

 Nanao Bay.
-At 0615, USS BONEFISH torpedoes KONZAN MARU at 37-13N, 137-18E.
+At 0615, USS BONEFISH torpedoes KONZAN MARU at 37-13N, 137-18E (6 nm S of Aka-Saki Lighthouse, E coast of Noto Peninsula).
+At 0745, the ship sinks at 37-20N, 137-15E.
 One crewman is KIA.
-The 31st Escort Division is alerted immediately and OKINAWA (F), CD-63 and CD-207 arrive at the scene of sinking.
+The 31st Coast Defence Force is alerted immediately and OKINAWA (F), CD-63, CD-207 arrive at the scene of sinking.
 OKINAWA makes sonar contact with a submerged submarine and drops a series of depth charges set to a depth of 295 to 390 feet.
 Next, CD-63 and CD-207 attack.
-CD-158 is also dispatched to the same location.
+CD-75 and CD-158 are also dispatched to the same location.
 After another attack, the sonar crew of OKINAWA fails to regain contact.
-Pieces of cork and oil are sighted at 37-18N, 137-55E.
+USS BONEFISH is lost with all 85 hands.
+The following day, pieces of cork and oil are sighted at 37-18N, 137-55E.
 USS BONEFISH is lost with all 85 hands.

 30 July 1945:

 About 50 aircraft of Vice Admiral (Admiral posthumously) John S. McCain’s (USNA ’06) Task Force 38's USS